Skip to content

 Author+

 Rachelle S. Savitz is an associate professor at East Carolina University and a former K–12 literacy coach/interventionist.
 Judy Paulick is an associate professor at the University of Virginia and a former elementary literacy specialist.
 Olivia Ann Williams is a literacy researcher and a high school English teacher in Virginia.
 Brooke Ward Taira is an associate professor at the University of Hawaiʻi at Mānoa.
 Julia A. Lynch is a Black-poet-assistant professor at the University of North Carolina Wilmington.
 Shuling Yang is an assistant professor at the University of Maryland.
-Sara A. Field is high school teacher and an adjunct professor at George Mason University.
+Sara A. Field is a high school teacher and an adjunct professor at George Mason University.

 Reviews+